SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 A job is equivalent to a process group.
 Jobs are process groups in action during a user session.
 There are different types of jobs.

-Foreground job - a single parent job submitted with a command(standard input) on the command line interface (CLI).
+Foreground job - a single parent job submitted with a command (standard input) on the command line interface (CLI).
 Standard input is often shortened to `stdin`

-Background jobs  - created or spawned from the foregroup, the job will get executed successfully (produce a standard output shortened to `stdout`) or when it runs into a processing problem will echo out (print) an error (standard error).
+Background jobs - created or spawned from the fore group, the job will get executed successfully (produce a standard output shortened to `stdout`) or when it runs into a processing problem will echo out (print) an error (standard error).

 Suspended jobs - run in the foreground to tell the background job to stop or suspend the process.
 This is done via a signal that tells the job to pause or completely abandon execution.